-Ever since Tyranny of Dragons, the fourth module of Neverwinter, Artifact Weapons are a major part of the refining system.
-Players of the game level up their weapons as they progress, making any set a long-term commitment.
+Ever since Tyranny of Dragons, the fourth module of Neverwinter, Artifact Weapons are a major part of the refining system and gear progression.
+Players of the game level up their weapons as they move up, making any set a long-term commitment.
 So it’s advised to pick your weapon wisely.
 Otherwise you’ll just waste tons of refining points when switching later on.

 If you’re a regular visitor of our site, you certainly know that we already break down new Artifact Weapon additions individually when they get released.
 This guide however is aimed at helping you through the Artifact Weapon choices in general.
 As such, it’s mostly suited for new players that want to have an overview about the options they have.
 Please note that this is no class specific guide.
 Your final choice obviously also highly depends on what class and build you plan to run.

 Stay Away: Weapon Sets Earlier Than Module 11